Trainer/Instructor, Merilee Ventura

 Trainer/Instructor, Mattie Johnson

 Mattie’s career at MacNair’s started in 1993 as a beginner rider.
 Her desire to ride and learn more led her to become a working student, which included barn work and riding the horses being trained to fit into the Riding School programs.
 She also began assisting with group lessons and then completed the MacNair’s Instructor Course.
-Now, as an instructor at the Riding School, Mattie heads Saddle Up, Earn Your Stirrups and the NCSU P.E. programs.
+Now, as an instructor at the Riding School, Mattie heads Saddle Up, Earn Your Stirrups and beginner groups.
 She specializes in Beginner/Elementary riders of all ages where her experience and empathy come into play.
 She gives her students a solid foundation as safe, secure horsemen.

 In the words of one of her lessoners, “Mattie is a wonderful instructor and shows sincere interest and dedication.
 We adore Mattie.”